“In Africa, music is created to help people rise above the pain and suffering of daily life, to transcend all evils with the joy of music.”

 West African Highlife Band, Salute to Highlife Pioneers, Inner Spirit Records 1998 (Producer, Arranger, Lead Vocals, Bass Guitar, Percussion)

-Babá Ken & the Afro-Groove Connexion, Deep Down Beat , Inner Spirit Records 2008 (Producer, Composer, Lead Vocals, Bass Guitar, Percussion)
+Babá Ken & the Afro-Groove Connexion, Deep Down Beat , Inner Spirit Records 2008, all songs reissued 2009 in "We Are All from Africa" (Producer, Composer, Lead Vocals, Bass Guitar, Percussion)

 Julie Coker, Ereyon, EMI 1978 (Producer, Arranger, Bass Guitar)